a-v-e-s/randomFileOpener/README.txt

 This program now features a tkinter GUI!
 Open it from the command line with:
-  $ python3 randomFile.py
+  $ python3 /path/to/randomFile.py

-The usage is self-explanatory.
+The usage is self-explanatory and a Help button is included
-This repository is a work in progress.
-I'm an amateur and still learning python.